DominicTWHV/LJSpeech_Dataset_Generator/README.md

 # Post:

-You should now see a zip file (`dataset.zip`) located in the root directory of the project folder, that should contain all files with the standard LJSpeech layout.
+You should now see a zip file (`dataset.zip`) located in `output/`, that should contain all files with the standard LJSpeech layout.

+# Error reporting:

+If running the script gives you an error, please feel free to make a report under the issues tab.